-Chromosome rearrangements in the lineage leading to cattle.
-Only two chromosomes from the reconstructed cetartiodactyl ancestor were found intact in the cattle genome (BTA25 and BTA27), whereas nine ancestral chromosomes underwent intrachromosomal rearrangements only (Fig. 2).
+Chromosome rearrangements in the lineage leading to cattle

+Only two chromosomes from the reconstructed cetartiodactyl ancestor were found intact in the cattle genome (BTA25 and BTA27), and nine ancestral chromosomes underwent intrachromosomal rearrangements only (Fig. 2).
 Inversions were the predominant type of chromosome rearrangements detected in the lineage leading from the cetartiodactyl ancestor to the ruminant ancestor, with only four interchromosomal rearrangements detected.
 In contrast, interchromosomal rearrangements (12 fissions and three fusions) have shaped the pecoran ancestral karyotype, from the ancestor of all ruminants to the karyotype of all pecoran ruminants (Table 2).

-After summing inter- and intrachromosomal EBRs, we estimated the rearrangement rate for each ancestral node as the number of EBRs per million years and found a higher rate of rearrangements in the lineage leading from the cetartiodactyl to the ruminant ancestor around 47 Mya (6.60 EBRs/My, Fig. 1), compared to a slower rate in the ruminant lineage after the split of tragulids (chevrotains), 25 Mya (1.19 EBRs/My) (Fig. 1, Suppl.
-Table S5).
-The pattern that emerges from our results is of two different rates and a shift in the type of chromosome rearrangement during cetartiodactyl/ruminant genome evolution: 1) a faster rate in the branch leading to the ruminant ancestor, characterized by multiple intrachromosomal rearrangements, and 2) a slower rate in the branch leading to the pecoran ancestor after the split of tragulids, with an increase in interchromosomal changes.
+After summing inter- and intrachromosomal EBRs, we estimated the rearrangement rate for each ancestral node as the number of EBRs per million years and found a higher rate of rearrangements in the lineage leading from the cetartiodactyl to the ruminant ancestor around 47 Mya (6.60 EBRs/My) (Fig. 1), compared to a slower rate in the ruminant lineage after the split of tragulids (chevrotains), 25 Mya (1.19 EBRs/My) (Fig. 1; Supplemental Table S5).
+The pattern that emerges from our results is of two different rates and a shift in the type of chromosome rearrangement during cetartiodactyl/ruminant genome evolution: (1) a faster